Lenovo Phab 2 Pro

 Single Review, online available, Very Long, Date: 11/23/2016

-Source: Hardware Zone English EN→zh-CN Archive.org version
+Source: Hardware Zone EN→zh-CN Archive.org version

 The Phab2 Pro is probably one of the most interesting experiential personal devices I can think of getting for US$499.
 Between the Phab2 Pro and the Moto Z, Lenovo has some pretty strong products to bank on come September.
 However, if you look at it another way, these are also rather experimental devices, and it could go the other way for them.
 Regardless, September couldn’t come fast enough.
 The mobile industry is going to be quite interesting in the coming months.